Distributed-Noracle/Distributed-Noracle.github.io/index.md

 ### 1. Download our Noracle Bundle [here](https://github.com/Distributed-Noracle/Distributed-Noracle.github.io/raw/master/noracle%20peer.zip)

 ### 2. Install Java
-In order to run Distributed Noracle, you need to have [Java](https://java.com/de/download/) installed on your system.
+In order to run Distributed Noracle, you need to have [Java](http://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html) (preferably **Java 8u162** or above) installed on your system.
-If you are using a Java version prior to **Java 8u162**, you may have to [enable strong encryption](https://github.com/rwth-acis/las2peer#java-cryptography-extension-jce-installation).
+If you are using a Java version prior to 8u162, you will have to [enable strong encryption](https://github.com/rwth-acis/las2peer#java-cryptography-extension-jce-installation) manually.

 ### 3. Execute the start script located in the main folder of the Noracle Bundle